We are keen to use our social media channels to engage with the public. However, when posting comments, please observe our participation guidelines:

 We operate a zero tolerance policy to aggressive or abusive conduct.
 This includes, but is not limited to, use of language that is threatening, racist, sexist, homophobic, or offensive - such as swearing.
 All incidents of blocked contact due to unreasonable conduct are recorded.

-Here is a brief outline of how we evaluate queries and comments on our blog and social media channels:
+Here is a brief outline of how we evaluate queries and comments on our social media channels:

 1. Is the query/comment on topic, does it add value to the discussion and can Ofgem answer publicly?